KawiraSharon/KawiraSharon/README.md

 # Hi!
 I’m Sharon

 ## About Me
-I am a passionate and dedicated software engineer who graduated with a Bachelor’s degree in Business Information Technology from Mount Kenya University.
+I am a passionate and dedicated software engineer with a particular interest in .
 Currently, I am furthering my expertise by taking a specialized course in backend development from ALX Africa.

 ## Languages and Tools